Kaia-Illusive-Ai/Saga/README.md

-# Saga
 # 🚀 Kaia – Illusive AI Saga
 ### *The First AI-Driven Interactive Storytelling Revolution*

-## 🔥 What is Kaia?
+## 🔥 What is Kaia Saga?
-**Kaia** is a **next-generation AI-powered storytelling universe** where the narrative is shaped in real-time.
+**The Kaia Saga** is a **next-generation AI-powered storytelling universe** where the narrative is shaped in real-time.
 Built on the fusion of **AI, dystopian fiction, and interactive digital experiences**, Kaia challenges everything we know about storytelling.

 📜 **Read Our Vision & Roadmap:** [Kaia Illusive AI Vision](https://www.paperturn-view.com/kaia-ai/kaia-illusive-ai-vision?pid=ODg8858526&v=1.1)